kuzudb/kuzu-blog/src/content/post/2024-03-28-in-praise-of-rdf.md

 <md:MerchantA, md:locatedIn, md:Waterloo>
 ...
 ```

 Prefix namespace `md` above stands for **m**erchant **d**ata.
 Suppose `md:Prod123`
 models Levi's 511 in this database.
 You can integrate this data with the database in the original running example by using
 the standardized `owl:sameAs` predicate.
 So you can simply add the single <`gc:Levis-511`, `owl:sameAs`, `md:Prod123`>.
 Then, suppose you ask the following query to a DBMS that implements the OWL standard:

 ```sparql
 SELECT ?material WHERE {
   gc:Levis-511 sd:contains ?material
 }
 ```

 You would get `md:MerchantA` and `md:MerchantB` as the merchants of `gc:Levis-511`.
 No virtual schema designs or schema mappings are needed,
 as one would have to do in a relational system.
-The query above all works
+The query, above all, works
 because: (i) RDF is very flexible and consists of simple sentences; and
 (ii) standards around RDF are very clear about the meaning of `owl:sameAs` and its entailments.
 You simply had to add a new sentence to your database, "Levi's 511 and Prod123 are the same thing",